-The MINI Coupe provides the driving enthusiast with a unique combination of fun-to-drive performance, engineering and unconventional attitude, while providing more space than the two-door hatchback MINI.
+The MINI Clubman offers the driving enthusiast a combination of fun-to-drive performance, engineering and unconventional attitude, while providing more space than the two-door hatchback MINI.

-The Coupe is available in three different trims: the Cooper with a 121-hp 1.6-liter inline four-cylinder engine, the Cooper S with a direct-injection, 181-hp turbocharged 1.6-liter engine, or the John Cooper Works with a 208-hp version of the Cooper S turbo engine.
+The Clubman is available in three different trims: the Cooper with a 121-hp 1.6-liter inline four-cylinder engine, the Cooper S with a direct-injection, 181-hp turbocharged 1.6-liter engine, or the John Cooper Works with a 208-hp version of the Cooper S turbo engine.
 All trims are mated to either a six-speed manual or optional six-speed automatic transmission.
-Standard safety equipment includes four airbags, electronic traction and stability control and anti-lock brakes.
-A wide variety of interior trim materials and colors are available, as well as features such as bi-xenon headlights, sport suspension, Dynamic Traction Control, navigation system, harman/kardon audio, parking sensors, and satellite radio.
+Standard safety equipment includes six airbags, electronic traction and stability control and anti-lock brakes.
+A wide variety of interior trim materials and colors are available, as well as features such as xenon headlights, panoramic sunroof, sport suspension, Dynamic Traction Control, navigation system, harman/kardon audio, parking sensors, and satellite radio.
 Bluetooth and HD radio are standard equipment.

 The Volkswagen Eos is a unique all-season convertible with an integrated power panoramic sunroof that sets it apart from all other retractable hardtop convertibles on the market.